 In this case, it’s ideal to prep it well, taking out as much moisture as possible from the eggplants before cooking them.

 Eggplant is different from other garden fruits and vegetables that can be stored for longer periods of time.
-To retain eggplants quality and taste, it’s best to use eggplant right after harvest or after buying them.
+To retain the quality and taste of the eggplant, it’s best to use eggplant right after harvest or after buying them.

 If you want to store them, wrap them in a paper towel and store them in a container or plastic bag in the refrigerator and use them within 5-7 days.
 If the eggplants are really fresh, they can still be good for up to 3 weeks.